Code-Institute-Submissions/places-api/README.md

 - as a visitor, I would like to have a street view option
 - as a visitor, I would like to be able to control the map (zoom, drag, select)

+# Wireframes
+	- wireframes have been added for both desktop and mobile displays :)

 # Features